Michael Owen: Final appearances

 Owen underwent successful reconstruction surgery, carried out by Richard Steadman, on 6 September 2006.
 The injury sidelined him until April 2007, meaning he missed England's first six matches in qualifying for Euro 2008.
 He returned for the England B game against Albania, and was named in the full squad for the first England match at the new Wembley Stadium against Brazil and the Euro 2008 qualifier against Estonia, with Owen stating "I feel sharp and, if given the chance, I feel confident when in front of goal."
 He played in both matches and scored against Estonia, breaking Gary Lineker's record for most goals in competitive internationals for England.

 On 12 September 2007, Owen scored twice for England in a 3–0 win over Russia, becoming the first player to score international goals at both the old and new Wembley Stadiums.
 These were to be Owen's final goals for England.

 After England failed to qualify for Euro 2008, manager Steve McClaren was replaced by Fabio Capello.
 Owen made only one appearance under Capello, as a substitute in a friendly against France in March 2008.

 Style of play

 In his prime, Owen was highly regarded for his great pace, opportunism and agility, as well as his technical ability and his eye for goal, which enabled him to be considered one of the greatest English and Premier League strikers of his generation.
 A prolific goalscorer, Owen was a powerful and accurate finisher, who was also effective with his head, despite his lack of height.
 He was also capable of linking up with and creating chances for teammates due to his short passing ability and vision.
 Despite, or even due to, his precocious talent in his youth, Owen faced many injuries throughout his career, which in later years affected his pace, fitness, mobility and the overall consistency of his performances.
+His former Liverpool and England teammate Steven Gerrard has labelled Owen as the best teenage footballer he has ever seen, describing him as being even better as a teenager than Lamine Yamal and Kylian Mbappé.